-Clicking No disables automatic group startup, recovery on the activation/deactivation failure of a group resource, and recovery on the failure of a monitor resource.
+Clicking No disables automatic group startup, recovery on the activation/deactivation failure of a group resource, recovery on the failure of a monitor resource, and failover on a server crash.
 To start a cluster for the first time after creating the cluster configuration data, it is recommended to disable the automatic start and the recovery and to check the cluster configuration data for errors.